TheRealTirreg/network-aquarium/README.md

 # Projet de réseaux

-This networking project was created in my exchange in Bordeaux, France.
+This networking project was a group project in my exchange in Bordeaux, France.

 The main goal was to create a master-slave-architecture where the master (contrôleur) was supposed to be written in C, whereas the slave was written in Java using JavaFX.